-6.12 Supplementary Planning Documents (SPDs) supplement policy in higher level development plans.
+6.12 Supplementary Planning Documents (SPDs) supplement policy in higher level Development Plan Documents.
 They are not able to make entirely new policy themselves.
-Examples of SPDs include briefs for specific sites, particularly where they are identified in development plans, or detailed guidelines on matters such as sustainable design or parking standards.
+Examples of SPDs include Briefs for specific sites, particularly where they are identified in DPDs, or detailed guidelines on matters such as sustainable design or parking standards.
 As these are lower-level documents, there are fewer consultation or involvement stages.